Summary

 Contents

-Kevin Patrick Kiley[2] (born January 30, 1985)[3] is an American politician, attorney, and former educator serving as the U.S. representative for California’s 3rd congressional district since 2023.[4]
-A member of the Republican Party, he represented the 6th district in the California State Assembly from 2016 to 2022.
-Kiley was one of 53 candidates to replace California governor Gavin Newsom in the voter-initiated recall election on September 14, 2021.[5]
+Kevin Patrick Kiley[1] (born January 30, 1985)[2] is an American politician serving as the U.S. representative for California’s 3rd congressional district since 2023.[3]
+Elected as a Republican, Kiley represented the 6th district in the California State Assembly from 2016 to 2022.
+Kiley was one of 53 candidates who unsuccessfully attempted to replace California governor Gavin Newsom in a recall election on September 14, 2021.[4]

 Kiley grew up in the Sacramento area, where his father was a physician and his mother was a special education teacher.
-He attended local public schools, including Cavitt Junior High School and Granite Bay High School, where he was valedictorian.[6][7]
+He graduated from Granite Bay High School.[7]

-Kiley graduated with an undergraduate degree from Harvard University in 2007,[7] completing a thesis titled “The Civil Rights Movement and the Reemergence of Classical Democracy”.[8]
-Upon graduation, he became a teacher in Los Angeles through Teach for America, teaching for two years at Manual Arts High School while earning his teaching credentials at Loyola Marymount University.[7]
+Kiley graduated with an undergraduate degree from Harvard University in 2007.[8]
+Upon graduation, he joined Teach for America, teaching for two years at Manual Arts High School while earning his teaching credentials at Loyola Marymount University in Los Angeles.[8]

-Kiley later attended Yale Law School,[7] worked as an editor of the Yale Law Journal,[9] and clerked at the Federal Reserve Bank of New York.[10]
-He returned to California to join the law firm Irell & Manella, where he helped prepare an intellectual property theft case for T-Mobile against Chinese technology company Huawei that was the basis for a federal criminal investigation.[7][11]
-He was an adjunct professor at the University of the Pacific McGeorge School of Law.[12]
+Kiley later graduated from Yale Law School,[8] worked as an editor of the Yale Law Journal,[9] and clerked at the Federal Reserve Bank of New York.[10]
+He returned to California to join the law firm Irell & Manella, where he helped prepare an intellectual property theft case for T-Mobile against Chinese technology company Huawei that was the basis for a federal criminal investigation.[8]

 In 2016, Kiley was elected to the California State Assembly.[8]
 In May 2016, Kiley told The Sacramento Bee that he supported then-Ohio Governor John Kasich in the 2016 United States presidential election.[11]
 In 2018, Kiley authored legislation to make it easier for students to transfer school districts.[12]